heeuid/tui_rust/README.md

 # tui_rust
-collection of tui programs written in rust ("one branch = one tui program")
+Collection of tui programs written in rust
+Each program == A package